anapaulatf/anapaulatf/README.md

 ### Hello World! 👋

 - 🔭 I’m currently working on ... data analysis
-- 🌱 I’m currently learning ...
-PowerBI
+- 🌱 I’m currently learning ... how to create a Web API
 - 👯 I’m looking to collaborate on ...
 Python projects!
 - 🤔 I’m looking for help with ... finding a new job
 - 💬 Ask me about ... digital art